apitestbase/apitestbase.github.io/_docs/en/creating-automated-test-case.md

 ```

 ## Create Test Case Outline
-First of all, create a new test case, by right clicking anywhere in the left side pane and select `New Test Case`.
+First of all, create a new test case, by right clicking anywhere in the left side pane and selecting `New Test Case`.

 Now we can add test steps to the test case.